Skip to content

 AspectDedicated GPUServerless GPU

-Ideal traffic patternSteady, high-volumeBursty or unpredictable
+Ideal traffic patternSteady, high-volume, latency-sensitiveBursty or unpredictable, including idle periods

-Min monthly costFixed hourly rate × 24 × 30Zero when unused
+Min monthly costFixed hourly rate over 24 hours, 30 daysEUR 0 when idle

-Container Pull (2–8s)
+Container pull (2-8s)

-Container Start (1–3s)
+Container start (1-3s)

-Model Load (2–10s)
+Model load (2-10s)

-Cost Scenarios
+Cost scenarios

-Which mode wins at each traffic level, holding GPU type and average inference time fixed.
+These scenarios show which mode wins at each traffic level, holding GPU type and average inference time fixed.
 For current per-GPU rates and worked monthly examples, see socaity.ai/Pricing.

 Usage PatternDaily RequestsDedicated cost shapeServerless cost shapeWinner

-Hobby / Low traffic< 200Full hourly rate × 720Tiny — only active seconds
+Hobby / low traffic< 200Full hourly rate over 720 hoursPennies, only active seconds bill

 Serverless

-Growing startup1,000 – 5,000Full hourly rate × 720Low — active seconds add up
+Growing startup1,000 to 5,000Full hourly rate over 720 hoursLow, active seconds add up

 Serverless